 Find Legal Aid

-Pro bono is a Latin term.
-The phrase means “in the best interest of the people”.
-In legal terms, voluntary legal aid means legal assistance provided for no charge or at low fees to help the public.
+Pro bono legal services are any services offered by an attorney or law firm free of charge to benefit the public or the public good.
+Pro bono legal services comprise of voluntary legal aid or legal assistance provided for no charge or at low or discounted fees to help the public.
 Voluntary legal assistance can be distinguished from any form of volunteerism by the fact that they are offered by legal professionals with the aim of helping those who cannot afford lawyers.

 Voluntary Legal Representation Requirements For Legal Practitioners

-There is a rising need for legal assistance among the poor communities.
+There is a rising need for legal assistance among poor communities in America, and lawyers and attorneys understand that everyone, no matter what their socio-economic standing is, needs adequate access to skilled legal counsel and legal services, especially for those who cannot afford it.
 A study by the American Bar Association found that at least 40% of moderate and low income households face legal issues each year.
-The study further shows that the legal assistance efforts address only 20% of the legal problems affecting these low income groups.
+The study further shows that legal assistance efforts address only 20% of the legal problems affecting these low income groups.

 According to the American Bar Association Rule 6.1, lawyers should aspire to provide a minimum of 50 hours legal assistance in a year.

 Voluntary legal representation is aimed at the poor or financially challenged individuals.
-They also cover services offered to government, educational, religious, civic, and charitable organizations that are dedicated to helping the poor.
-Although pro bono is translated by many to mean legal assistance for free, it also covers those legal services that are provided at significantly low rates.
-The rates charged help the attorney to address some unavoidable costs such as the expense of filing a claim and other similar expenses.
+Pro bono legal services also cover services offered to government as well as educational, religious, civic, and charitable organizations that are dedicated to helping the poor.
+Although pro bono is understood by many to mean legal assistance for free, it also covers those legal services that are provided at significantly lower rates.
+Lower rates charged help the attorney to address some unavoidable costs in any legal matter such as the expense of filing a claim and other similar expenses.

 Voluntary legal assistance also applies when an attorney devotes time and effort to amending or improving the legal system or a particular law without expecting any compensation.
 Voluntary legal representation also involves contributing financial resources to firms that offer legal assistance at no fee to members of the community who cannot afford to pay attorneys.